How Should I Breathe - Wim Hof vs Conscious Breathing - Conscious Breathing Institute

 When you breathe powerfully and forcefully as in the Wim Hof Method, you are hyperventilating, which lowers your carbon dioxide levels and increases your adrenaline levels.
 One exercise Wim Hof has popularized is “Tummo Inner Fire Breathing” which was developed by Tibetan monks and is something I’ve tried a few times.
 After the exercise, the monks can sit in ice cold temperatures and melt the snow around themselves or dry newly washed clothes.

 Some time ago, I fasted and drank only water.
 After 72 hours of fasting, I planned to end my fast with Tummo breathing.
-However, because the exercise increases adrenaline levels and activates the sympathetic system, waking up the body, after the exercise I was so energetic I decided to keep fasting for another 24 hours.
+However, because the exercise increases adrenaline levels, activates the sympathetic system, and wakes up the body, I was so energetic after the exercise that I decided to keep fasting for another 24 hours.
 This was something that really surprised me, as prior to the exercise I was rather tired of fasting and really wanted food.

 The Tummo exercise involves taking 30 large breaths in through the nose and out through the mouth.
 On the 30th breath you breathe out 75% of the air and then hold your breath as long as you can.
 Once you can’t hold your breath any longer, you take a large breath in and hold it for 10-20 seconds.
 You repeat this 3 more times (in total 4 x 30 breaths).
 The exercise takes about 20 minutes to complete.